 - Submit a completed health record, including proof of required immunizations;

-- Provide proof of health insurance (Available to matriculated students through the college.);
+- Provide proof of health insurance;

 - Obtain, and maintain, current BLS-C (Basic Life Support) certification;